 3. The Mindful Tourist

-The four-day course is almost completely immersive.
-There will be some instruction and note-taking.
+During the in-person learning training, there will be some instruction and note-taking.
 Electronic devices are discouraged.
 Students will be required to give a presentation comparing the forest setting of their own country with what they experience during the course.

 4. Kripalu Center for Yoga & Health

 Kripalu is an online site for training in meditation, yoga, and forest bathing techniques.
-The site is based in Massachusetts in the U.S. and has offered yoga and mindfulness-based coursed for almost 50 years.
+The site is based in Massachusetts in the U.S. and has offered yoga and mindfulness-based courses for almost 50 years.

 Kripalu offers two levels of training in their School of Mindful Outdoor Leadership program.
 The first level includes a more meditative, 75-hour course, including experience in forest bathing and mindfulness.
 The second level brings in some basic survival knowledge, such as how to build a shelter, start a fire, and forage for food.